[sane-devel] using parallel port scanner as ordinary user in

 > I have a different scanner, and I tried "scanimage -L" with the

-> definitely on /dev/parport0 (we were previously using "port
+> scanner is definitely on /dev/parport0 (we were previously using "port

 > /dev/parport0" which allows root access).